Weight Loss Meals for strength weight training and fitness exercise programs.

 Do you think our Paleolithic ancestors had three set meal times?
 It's not as if they had clocks to synchronize their feedings!
 The common 3X plan is only as old as the Industrial Revolution; it is not the way we evolved to eat.

-Some athletes eat a bit more frequently (for example, every two-and-one-half hours), and some eat a bit less frequently (for example, about every four hours).
+Some athletes eat more often (for example, every two-and-one-half hours), and some eat a less frequently (for example, about every four hours).
 (Diabetics should not eat more frequently than every five hours.)
 Our bodies thrive on regular nutrition as well as regular exercise.
 Experiment and find out what frequency is optimific for you.

 Digesting food requires energy.
 Adopting a 6X plan for weight loss meals increases metabolic rate because of the thermic effect of foods.
 The thermic effect of foods varies.
 If, as it should, your food selections for meals include sufficient proteins, this will increase the thermic effect.